MOSES * EGYPT * SPAETH

 It was fatal to the study of the Bible's specific information about Moses that, especially in philological research, academic hypotheses as to how the biblical texts were created, were developed prior to scientific archaeological excavations, analyses, and conclusive findings.
 As a consequence this starting point led in an increasingly mistaken direction.
 (All this is further elaborated on in a special Appendix in Vol. 4 of my Moses-series).

-By the end of the 19th century theological researchers and historians began experimenting by making "models" and reconstructing how the formation of the texts may have taken place, but with hypotheses etc. mainly based on the texts alone.
-This - rarely recognized - one-sidedness naturally made sufficiently critical and qualified judgment of the available data at that time almost impossible.
+Around the late 1800's, theological researchers and historians began experimenting by making "models" and reconstructing a creation and development of the texts - and to when their formation might have taken place.
+But it was derived from hypotheses and assumptions mainly based on textual material alone.
+This - rarely recognized - one-sidedness naturally made sufficiently critical and qualified judgment of the then-available data almost impossible.
+The problem is that this background was forgotten little by little and many ideas from these provisional models almost became assumed as "the truth".

-For more than a hundred years an extreme version of Wellhausen's hypothesis on such alleged text division - later represented as the Berlin School or the German School - continued to have quite a dominating influence on many researchers' and non-researchers' perception of texts.
-And it still influenced much biblical information in encyclopaedias and literature.
-For instance, it became a fashionable "truth" for many years that the Bible contained six Books of the Pentateuch (thus including the Book of Joshua).
+For more than a hundred years an extreme version of Wellhausen's hypothesis on such alleged text division - later represented as the Berlin School or the German School - continued to have quite a dominating influence on many researchers' and non-researchers' perception of the texts.
+In various ways it still influences much biblical information in encyclopaedias and literature - for instance, a claim that the Bible contains six books of the Pentateuch - established by including the Book of Joshua - became also a fashionable "truth" for many years.

 Generally among researchers from many schools there is a predominantly hypercritical attitude as to the age of the ancient sources as well as an uncontrolled passion for late dating - which means that the texts are now often considered to be 300-500 years more recent.

 The German School - rooted in biblical textual studies and often isolated from Middle Eastern culture as a whole - is coloured by an unfortunate and anachronistic approach: present-day based textual criticism and interpretation, theory of form, and editorial methodology - in which archaeological findings are "adapted" - in itself a method open to criticism.
-Already at an early characterization, At an early stage this school was, therefore, characterized as being "dogmatic, arbitrary, and ultra-Semitiological".
+At an early stage this school was, therefore, characterized as being "dogmatic, arbitrary, and ultra-Semitiological".

 The result is that many researchers and theologians now regard the biblical texts only as folkloristic narratives without genuine historical value and possibly even as pure falsifications.
 It has even been suggested that the ancient Hebrew language of the oldest texts is an artificial product of late date.